A Step-By-Step Guide to Finding Bank of America Unclaimed Money

 DoNotPay’s Missing Money product is here to change that!

 DoNotPay Is the Answer to All of Your Administrative Issues

 DoNotPay will help you find and claim all forgotten properties under your name by scanning the database of each state, including:

 Besides ensuring you get your funds back, we can also assist you in resolving other everyday issues and help you deal with any administrative conundrum.
-Log in to your account in a web browser and rely on our help when you want to:
+Log in to your account in a and rely on our help when you want to:

 - Defend yourself from stalkers and harassment

 - Waive college application fees

 - Start free trial periods without your credit card